naqibUVa/nsp.github.io/resources.md

 ---
 ### Openings

-We are recruiting motivated PhD students with strong mathematical background to work with us on topics aligned with our labs ['research directions'](/about/).
+We are recruiting motivated PhD students with strong mathematical background to work with us on topics aligned with our lab's ['research directions'](/about/).
 Master's and undergraduate students within Vanderbilt University and visiting scholars are always welcome.

 #### Applications:
 If you are interested in being part of the MINT Lab, please contact Soheil at: soheil (dot) kolouri (at) vanderbilt (dot) edu.
 Below are some general suggestions when contacting via email: